zsyJosh/ShiyuZhao-homepage/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)

 # Interests to show in About widget
-interests:
-- Knowledge discovery and mining
+interests: data mining and knowledge discovery
-  - Graph learning
+- Graph representation learning
 - Natural Language Processing
 - Computational Biology